 Discord has been the main VOIP service for gamers for a few years now.
 Its popularity has kept growing and reflects how easy it is to use the application.
 The development team behind the application are great and Discord frequently updates with regular bug fixes.

 Unfortunately, there are a few bugs that haven’t vanished just yet and there are a number of external factors that could be causing it.
 Discord mic not working is a common issue that a lot of users have experienced on more than one occasion.
 The bug often leaves you hearing your friends but unable to communicate back and it can be highly frustrating as it always seems to happen out of the blue.
 The issue largely seems to be with the downloading desktop application for computer users and less common with the online app.

 Mic issues happen to all of us and in this article, we are going to provide a few step-by-step tutorials to try and get you communicating again in Discord.

 Before we get into any setting changes there are a few simple things that you can do to fix the issue.
 These fixes are for users that have already set up discord but it has unfortunately stopped working.

 - Completely close down Discord and try re-opening the software.
-This does sometimes fix the issue but sometimes not by just doing this alone.
+This will sometimes fix the issue but not always by doing this alone.

-- Try the above but also unplug your audio/mic jack or USB and plug back in then re-open Discord.
+- Try the above and also unplug your audio/mic jack or USB and plug back in then re-open Discord.

 - If both the above options didn’t work a complete restart of your computer should bring back the use of your mic.